Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis

 \section{Introduction}

-\Gls{ad} has seen rapid advancements in recent years, reaching a stage where human intervention is minimal or entirely unnecessary within specific Operational Design Domains (ODDs)~\cite{Betz2024}.
-Companies such as Waymo have successfully deployed fully autonomous robotaxi services~\cite{Waymo2018} operating at SAE Level 4~\cite{SAE2021} since 2018, demonstrating the feasibility of driverless mobility in specific urban environments.
+\IEEEPARstart{A}{utonomous driving} has seen rapid advancements in recent years, reaching a stage where human intervention is minimal or entirely unnecessary within specific \glspl{odd}~\cite{Betz2024}.
+Companies such as Waymo have successfully deployed fully autonomous robotaxi services operating at SAE Level 4~\cite{SAE2021} since 2018, demonstrating the feasibility of driverless mobility in specific urban environments.
 As of 2025, Waymo serves $250,000$ commercial rides per week~\cite{cnbc_waymo}.
 These advancements have been driven by the development and rigorous validation of highly reliable modular \gls{ad} software functions, including perception, prediction, planning, and control~\cite{pendleton2017perception}.
-In addition to the traditional modular architecture, end-to-end learning-based approaches~\cite{pomerleau1988alvinn, chen2024end} have emerged, leveraging deep learning to process raw sensor data and directly generate trajectories or control actions~\cite{Zheng2024}.
+In addition to the traditional modular architecture, end-to-end learning-based approaches~\cite{betz2022autonomous, chen2024end} have emerged, leveraging deep learning to process raw sensor data and directly generate trajectories or control actions~\cite{Zheng2024}.

 Scenario-based testing in simulations is a key element for evaluating and validating the safety and performance of \gls{ad} systems~\cite{menzel2018scenarios}.
-As a cost-efficient alternative to physical testing, it enables the simulation of realistic, reproducible, and controllable driving environments~\cite{riedmaier2020survey}, and is particularly effective in replicating safety-critical situations, especially rare or hard-to-capture corner cases that are often absent in real-world datasets~\cite{gambi2022generating,gambi2019generating}.
+As a cost-efficient alternative to physical testing, it enables the simulation of realistic, reproducible, and controllable driving environments~\cite{riedmaier2020survey}, and is particularly effective in replicating safety-critical situations, including rare corner cases that are often absent in real-world datasets~\cite{gambi2022generating, karle2022scenario}.
 Therefore, the ability to systematically generate and analyze driving scenarios is crucial to scenario-based testing \cite{Cherubini2024}.
 More specifically, generation focuses on creating diverse, safety-critical, and controllable driving situations for \gls{ad} testing, while analysis concerns the evaluation of these scenarios in terms of safety, risk, and behavioral understanding to classify or select scenarios for testing, or to enhance overall \gls{ad} performance.